Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Introduction

 at a certain iteration index $k_*$.
 A common choice for $G$ is

-where $\opd{\x}^*$ is the adjoint of the Fr\'echet derivative $\opd{\x}$.
+where $\opd{\x}^*$ is the adjoint of the Fr\'echet-derivative $\opd{\x}$.
 The resulting iterations are \emph{gradient descent algorithms}.
-Among these we highlight the \emph{Landweber iteration} where $\mkd=1$ for all $k \in \N_0$.
-That is, the Landweber iteration is a gradient descent algorithm without step size control.
+Among these we highlight the \emph{Landweber-method} where $\mu_k^\delta=1$ for all $k \in \N_0$.
+That is, the Landweber-iteration is a gradient descent algorithm without step size control.

 Textbooks on numerical analysis commonly prove convergence of iterations like \eqref{eq:iterative} for well-posed problems.
 For ill-posed problems, however, the iteration must be \emph{stopped early} in order to overcome the instability of the operator equation.
-Note that this is analogous to having a strictly positive regularization parameter in $\alpha$ in \eqref{eq:Tik}.
+Note that this is analogous to having a strictly positive regularization parameter in $\alpha$ in \autoref{eq:Tik}.
 In contrast to the well-posed case one proves that, as $\delta \to 0$, it is possible to choose $k_* = k_*(\delta)$ (or $\alpha = \alpha(\delta)$) such that $\x_{k_*(\delta)}^\delta$ (or $\x^\delta_{\alpha(\delta)}$) converges to a solution of \autoref{eq:op}.

 \fbox{ \parbox{0.90\textwidth}{ It is a fundamental observation of regularization theory that without additional prior information on the solution of \autoref{eq:op} there \emph{cannot} exist \emph{quantitative} error estimates for the regularized solution.
 In fact the approximation can be \emph{arbitrarily poor} (see for instance \cite{Gro84}). }}